alexdean/app_status/README.md

   c.add_check('some_service') do
-    [:critical, 'what is going on'] end c.add_description 'some_service', <<-EOF some_service failures indicate that some_service is going wrong.
+    [:critical, 'what is going on'] end c.add_description 'some_service', <<~EOF some_service failures indicate that some_service is going wrong.

   this is handy since nagios really requires brief output, but sometimes you need more space to explain what a check is.

   think of it as the answer to the problem of "That guy is on vaction, but his app is raising alarms.
 WTF do I do?"
   EOF

 end